ulalume/megatoy/README.md

 ![Screenshot](https://raw.githubusercontent.com/ulalume/megatoy/main/docs/screenshot.png)

-I’m developing a **YM2612 patch editor** while learning about the chip along the way.
+A **YM2612 patch editor** for learning and experimentation with the chip.
 This project is built on **libvgm**.
 > ⚠️ This project is in a very early stage.